Elgin Cathedral: Cathedral offices

-Much of the workload fell to vicars and a smaller number of permanent canons who were responsible for celebrating high mass, delivering sermons, and organising feast day processions.
-Seven services were held daily, mostly for the clergy and took place behind the rood screen, which separated the high altar and choir from lay worshipers.
+The bishops maintained high standards.
+They ensured that there was a significant number of graduate clerics among the choir vicars and chaplains who could act as proxies for absentee canons.
+Consequently, much of the workload fell to vicars and the smaller number of resident canons who celebrated high mass, delivered sermons, and organised feast day processions.
+Seven services were held daily, mostly for the clergy, and took place behind the rood screen, which separated the high altar and choir from lay worshippers.
 Only cathedrals, collegiate churches and large burgh churches were resourced to perform the more elaborate services, while services in the humbler parish churches were more basic.

-The bishops were careful to uphold high standards within the cathedral, ensuring that a significant number of graduate clerics, who as choir vicars could act as proxies for absentee canons, alongside an unknown number of resident chaplains, were present.
-In addition to those in holy orders, clerks and lawyers were needed to record and execute the requirements of the chapter.
-Of necessity, there were needs for artisans and craftsmen such as masons, carpenters, and glaziers, all engaged in maintaining the fabric of the buildings, with housekeepers, cooks, husbandry workers and gardeners to sustain the precinct population.
-At the bishop's residence at Spynie, the household numbers would also have been significant, with officials handling records of the bishop's estate, and servants working in the service buildings, such as the kitchen, bakehouse, brewhouse, granary, and stables.
+In addition to those in holy orders, clerks and lawyers recorded and executed chapter business.
+Artisans—masons, carpenters, and glaziers—maintained the fabric of the buildings, while domestic staff, such as housekeepers, cooks, husbandry workers and gardeners, sustained the precinct population.
+At the bishop's residence at Spynie, the household was substantial, with officials administering the bishop's estate, and servants working in the service buildings, such as the kitchen, bakehouse, brewhouse, granary, and stables.